 House of Vans hosted an event tied in with Record Store Day in Austin for fans of the label with a screening of the movie, a show featuring Cold Cave and Ministry and brought along a ton of merch from the barn archives (see the movie).
 Pics from the event, Q&A and performances to follow.

-Wax Trax! was the indutrial label, though like Indie, it was a broad description.
+Wax Trax! was *the* industrial label, though like “indie”, industrial was a broad description.
 EBM, punk, darkwave and industrial fit together like a jigsaw puzzle.
 It was an odd intersection of angry, queer, punk, synth experimentation based on new tools that both limited artists and created inspiration.
 Example, Revolting Cocks trademark repetition was based on the limited capabilities of even the most cutting edge sampling systems available.
 The movie is well-paced, includes interviews of artists on the label and those influenced.
 It is well worth the viewing for any fan of the bands of that genre and era.
-I loved that it filled in gaps for me, the origin stories of bands, why Ministry’s sound evolved so rapidly, the collobarations and shuffled band mambers creating new projects, a revolving door of artists all creating in a studio while on tour or coming through town.
+I loved that it filled in gaps for me, the origin stories of bands, why Ministry’s sound evolved so rapidly, the collaborations and shuffled band members creating new projects, a revolving door of artists all creating in a studio while on tour or coming through town.

 The panel post-movie consisted of Julia Nash (Jim’s daughter), Mark Skillicorn (Julia’s partner), Frankie Nardiello of My Life with the Thril Kill Kult and Paul Barker of Ministry (bassist from the mid-80’s to 2003).
 Frankie is loveable.
 Julia paraphrased: “No, Wax Trax! isn’t being re-launched, not right now, anyway.”
 Paul didn’t like the cider.
 Heh.

 Fans lined up early to make sure they could use that free RSVP and get up front.
-In fact, the Q&A ended with a rush to the barricade.
+The Q&A ended with a rush to the barricade.